Venture Capital

 Relying on spreadsheets and generic sales CRMs to track complex relationship and network datasets of who in your firm knows who is slowing your team down, resulting in missed opportunities.

-The 4Degrees relationship strength score, automated contact enrichment, and other functionalities can instantly uncover connections you did not know existed without asking your team if they know anyone at X company, etc. By enriching your data with top-quality data sources, including Pitchbook and Crunchbase, your CRM will remain current without having your team manually enter data to keep the system up to date.
+The 4Degrees relationship strength score, automated contact enrichment, and other functionalities can instantly uncover connections you did not know existed without asking your team if they know anyone at X company, etc.

 With a few clicks, you can request a warm introduction with a better outcome than a cold email or call.